Blog

 Introduction

 OpenObserve is an open source, cloud native observability platform that provides ~140x (YMMV.
 Could be higher or lower based on data entropy) lower storage costs compared to Elasticsearch.
-Use cases include real-life log data, significantly reduces operational costs, and improves ease of use.
+Use cases include real-life log data search/analysis and overall observability needs with significantly reduced operational costs, and ease of use.
 It can scale to petabytes of data, is highly performant, and allows you to sleep better at night 😴.
 If you are looking for an observability tool for logs, metrics, and traces, take a look at OpenObserve and how its approach towards observability could help you build better software and save money on observability costs.

 We built OpenObserve with the following design principles and architecture in mind: